tetra-framework/tetra/docs/events.md

 ### `tetra:before-request`

-This event fires after a component method has completed — whether the request was successful (even if the response includes an HTTP error like 404) or if a network error occurred.
-It can be used alongside `tetra:before-request` to implement custom behavior around the full request lifecycle, such as showing or hiding a loading indicator.
+This event is triggered before a component method is called.
+It can be used to implement loading indicators or prepare the UI for a pending server action.

 ### `tetra:after-request`

-This event is triggered before a component method is called.
+This event fires after a component method request has completed — whether the request was successful or if a network error occurred.
+It can be used alongside `tetra:before-request` to hide loading indicators.

 ### `tetra:child-component-init`